yoshixmk/gagic/README.md

 # Gagic

-The easiest way to generate static html page from markdown, built with Deno! 🦕
+The easiest way to generate static html page from markdown, built with Deno 🦕
 ```

 Every item in the front matter will pass to the `_layout.tsx` as the props: